MilitaoLucas/olex2ts/README.md

-# Olex2TS -- Olex2 Tree-sitter parser
+# Olex2TS -- Olex2 Tree-sitter grammar
 This project aims to at first improve color highlighting of Olex2-gui htm files.
 Maybe in the future, it could also implement linting and other useful functionality.
 Every contribution is welcome!